ansible/ansible-container-demo/README.md

 $ ansible-container run
 ```

+Check the *gulp* service log using the `docker logs -f demo_gulp_1` command, and once the web server is running, the
-The *Not Google Plus* application is now running.
-If you open your browser, and once again go to [http://localhost:8080](http://localhost:8080), you'll see that the "Hello World!" page has been replaced by our social media site.
+*Not Google Plus* application will be available.
+If you open your browser, and go to [http://localhost:8080](http://localhost:8080), you'll see that the "Hello World!" page has been replaced by our social media site.

 ### Tour the Site